qianyilun/bookish-goggles/javascript/unit-test/jasmine/jasmine.md

 ###Dependency and Plugins

 * Install dependencies and `browserify`

   * Dependency

     * openui5/sap.ui.core: `npm install @openui5/sap.ui.core`
   * [Browserify](http://browserify.org/)

     * `npm install -g browserify`

     * Why we need to use `browserify`
       * `require` is the technology in server-side (i.e. Node.js)
-      * browser does not support `require`, therefore we need `browserify` to auto bundle necessary files
+      * Browser does not support `require`, therefore we need `browserify` to auto bundle necessary files

+    * What the "bundle" means

+      * Browserify will import the files that test file `require()` then concatenate them to the same file

+    * How to "bundle"

+      * Run cmd under `tew/StewWeb/src/test/webapp ` folder

+        `browserify spec/tew.spec.js -o bundle.js`

+        Means bundle `spec/tew.spec.js` into `bundle.js`.
+Apparently, you can customize the `bundle.js` to any names.
+But you need to **update** the name in the `SpecRunner.html` as well.
+Otherwise, it will not be found.
+(Shell script can help shortly.)

 ###Jasmine Components